codekidX/rubik/README.md

 ```

 This defines a **declarative** and **reusable** way to write the requirements of a single API.
 Here you exactly know what all this API call requires to fulfill it's request almost without a documentation.
 The `Route()` tells the RequestEntity that this is the path for current request.
-The response is of
+The response is of type `ink.Response` which is explained in the section **Response** below.

 ### Ink Tags